 Where to stay in Porto

-I stayed at Eurostars Das Artes Hotel which I mainly booked because I found a good last minute deal and they could accommodate us in a triple room.
-As it turned out, the hotel was ideal with a good location and good breakfast (two of my favourite hotel requirements) so I’d definitely recommend it.
+- Eurostars Das Artes Hotel – I stayed here.
+The hotel was ideal with a good location and good breakfast (two of my favourite hotel requirements) so I’d definitely recommend it.

-And if you want the best of the best, then get yourself checked into The Yeatman.
-As well as having the wine spa I mention above, the views are hands-down the best in Porto.
+- The Yeatman – As well as having the wine spa I mention above, the views are hands-down the best in Porto.

-Another great option is ‘the world’s first branded hostel’; The House of Sandeman Hostel & Suites.
-This hostel is located right on top of the Sandeman wine cellars on the edge of the River Douro.
-Not only does the House of Sandeman have amazing views across the river to downtown Porto and it’s many colourful facades, as well as easy access to the port wine cellars, but the beds in this stylish little hostel are also shaped like wine barrels!
+- The House of Sandeman Hostel & Suites is located right on top of the Sandeman wine cellars on the edge of the River Douro.
+The beds in this stylish little hostel are also shaped like wine barrels!
 Cool, right?

 Where to eat in Porto

 La Ricotta – yes, it’s Italian food in Portugal but when a smell wafts out of a kitchen and beckons me in, I’m hard pushed to refuse.
 And I’ve glad I didn’t.
 From the setting to the service to the price and the food itself, I’d eat here again, which is saying something when there are so many Porto food places to explore.

 Cafe Santiago – if you really feel the need to try Francesinha during your trip to Porto, Cafe Santiago is another place to go.

 Vinhas D’ Alho – combine delicious food with traditional Fado at this lovely little spot overlooking the river and Dom Luís I Bridge.
 It’s central, reasonably priced, and just far enough off of the main riverfront walk to not be considered a ‘tourist trap’.